The Wawa Volunteer Services program at Children’s Hospital of Philadelphia is now accepting applications. Please click here to apply now.

-It takes a team with the right measures of technological proficiency and human touch to heal a child, and volunteers are an essential part of that effort.
-Whether playing with children during waiting times, greeting visitors or helping families find their way in the halls, the volunteers at Children’s Hospital of Philadelphia (CHOP) make a difference providing a special human connection that often eases the stress for patients and families going through difficult times.
+It takes a team to heal a child, and hospital volunteers are an essential part of that effort.
+Whether playing with children during waiting times, greeting visitors or helping families find their way through the halls, the volunteers at Children’s Hospital of Philadelphia (CHOP) make a difference providing a special human connection that often eases the stress for patients and families going through difficult times.

 CHOP employees: If you're a current CHOP employee who's interested in volunteering, visit @CHOP employee intranet for more information (you must be connected to the CHOP network in order to access the page).

 To qualify for our volunteer program, individuals must be 18 years of age or older.
 We do not accept applications for court ordered community service.
 A submitted application does not guarantee an interview or acceptance into the program.

 We are not accepting teen (16-17 years) applications at this time.
 Please check back in January.

 We ask our volunteers to commit to serving a minimum of one 3-hour shift the same day and time each week for 6 months.
 Pet Therapy teams must be available to volunteer once a month.

 For the safety of our patients, we require all volunteers meet the health requirements listed below.
 We offer no exemptions.

 - Tdap (Tetanus, Diphtheria, and Pertussis)

 Download a copy of the immunization form for your healthcare provider to complete.